128technology/docs/docs/cli_reference.md

 ## `show tenant members`

-Shows the prefix-to-tenant associations by network-interface on the specified node
+Shows the prefix-to-tenant associations by network-interface on the specified node.

 #### Usage